Students DO NOT have to have a bank account with PNC Bank to receive their refund via direct deposit (ACH).

 The University issues direct deposit refunds to any U.S. financial institution with electronic funds transfer capabilities.
 Most banks participate in the electronic funds transfer network.
 Contact your bank if you have any questions about the bank's ability to accept direct deposit.

-All accounts set up to receive refunds should be checking.
+Yes, all accounts set up to receive refunds must be checking.

-Online enrollment is available anytime at myNKU through the "Biller Direct" tab.
+Online enrollment is available anytime at myNKU through the "Student Billing" tab.
 For instructions, please go to direct deposit.

-No. Payments made from your bank account must be manually submitted by yourself via e-check through Biller Direct.
+No. Payments made from your bank account must be manually submitted by yourself via e-check through Tuition Payment & Statement.
 The University will not draw funds from any account listed on your student record.

 Credit balances that are refundable are processed seven days after the credit posts on the student account.
-Direct Deposit Refunds are processed Mondays thru Fridays.
+Direct Deposit Refunds are processed Tuesdays and Thursdays.

 Students paying by personal check (including e-check) must wait seven days after the payment has been posted to the account before a refund is processed.